Floyd Mayweather Jr.: Personal life

-In 2011, he paid for the funeral of former super lightweight world champion and former opponent Genaro Hernandez, who died of cancer after a three-year battle.

-He currently owns a team in the NASCAR Cup Series named The Money Team Racing.
+In 2008, he recorded a rap song titled "Yep" that he used for his entrance on WrestleMania XXIV in his match against Big Show.
+In 2011, he paid for the funeral of former super lightweight world champion and opponent Genaro Hernandez, who died of cancer after a three-year battle.
+Mayweather owned a team in the NASCAR Cup Series named The Money Team Racing.

-Mayweather has four biological children and one adopted son.
-He has three children with former reality star Josie Harris, and one with television star Melissa Brim.